 What Happens After Investing at All Time Highs?

-After rallying 20% in 2023, the U.S. stock market is now within striking distance of its 2021 all-time highs.
+After rallying 20% in 2023 and 2024, the U.S. stock market has again reached all-time highs.
 When you read “stock market at all-time highs”, you probably expect a crash to follow shortly after.
-I’m not sure that’s something to worry about:
+We’ve all had the rug pulled out from us at one time or another, and that’s a memory that sticks.

 History suggests that after a 20% surge, the market's next move is often...up.
 Of the 34 times the S&P 500 gained 20% or more, 22 of the following years saw positive returns, averaging +8.9%.